coreemu/core/docs/install_ubuntu.md

 # Install Ubuntu

+## Overview

-Below is a detailed path for installing CORE and related tooling on a fresh Ubuntu 22.04 install.
+Below is a detailed path for installing CORE and related tooling on a fresh Ubuntu 22.04 installation.
 Both of the examples below will install CORE into its own virtual environment located at **/opt/core/venv**.
 Both examples below also assume using **~/Documents** as the working directory.